ItzToji/DengueX-Fyp/data/processed/README.md

-# data/processed
+# 🧩 DengueX – Processed Data

-Contains cleaned, validated, and model-ready datasets.
+This folder contains all cleaned, validated, and model-ready datasets.

+---

-## Files
+## 📄 Files Overview

-### 1. Dengue_chatbot_data_clean.csv
+### 🧼 `Dengue_chatbot_data_clean.csv`
-- Cleaned version of raw dataset
+- Cleaned version of raw data (fixed malformed lines).
-- Fixed malformed rows
-- Correct 8-column structure
-- 899 total Q&A pairs
+- 899 total Q&A pairs with unique IDs.
-- Unique IDs only
+- Used as base for label merging.

-### 2. model_ready/dengue_questions_clean.csv
+### 🧭 `Dengue_chatbot_data_merged_labels.csv`
-- Preprocessed questions
-- Contains `combined_question` used for TF-IDF training
+- Final dataset used for model training.

-### 3. model_ready/train.csv / test.csv
-- Train–test split (80/20)
+- Contains mapped and consolidated intent labels.
-- Used for model training & evaluation
+- Used in `train_intent_final.py`.

+### 🧾 `label_map.json`
+- JSON dictionary of all tag → label mappings used during preprocessing.

+---

-## Notes
+## 📊 Notes
-These files should be used for ML steps 4–6.
+- All files use UTF-8 encoding.
+- Every row has 8 consistent columns.
+- No missing or duplicate IDs.
+- Directly consumable by TF-IDF + SVM models (Steps 4–6).

+---